Legend (Lu novel): Plot

 Legend is set in a flooded, fortified, and futuristic version of Los Angeles, ruled by the totalitarian Republic of America.
-The novel centers around Day (Daniel Altan Wing) and June Iparis, two 15-year-olds on opposite sides of the economic spectrum.
+The novel centers around Daniel "Day" Altan Wing and June Iparis, two 15-year-olds on opposite sides of the economic spectrum.
 June Iparis is a military prodigy, born into an elite family, and groomed for success in the Republic's highest circles.
-She is the only person to have ever scored full marks on the Trial, a comprehensive test administered at age 10 to determine the child's future role in society.
+She is the only person to have ever scored full marks on the Trial (aside from Day, but he was denied fame), a comprehensive test administered at age 10 to determine the child's future role in society.
 Her parents died several years before the start of the story, so she is raised by her older brother Metias.
 Daniel "Day" Wing is an infamous wanted criminal, born in the impoverished slums of the Republic.
 His family believes he is dead, apart from his older brother John.

 Day learns that his younger brother, Eden, is infected with the Plague, a disease that periodically ravages sectors of the Republic.
 Day breaks into the city hospital to steal medicine and escapes after a confrontation with Metias.
 Later that night, June is informed by Thomas, an officer in the Republic and Metias's childhood friend, that her brother was murdered by Day.
 June graduates early from her military university and sets out to catch Day.
 Using the promise of a cure for Eden's infection, she lures Day to the site of one of his previous heist locations, and they converse, albeit not face-to-face, before Day realizes she is a Republic agent.

 June poses as another person from the sector searching for Day.
 She gets in a street fight, stepping in for Tess, and beats the previous champion, Kaede.
 June is stabbed in the process.
 Day rescues June, unaware of her identity, and Tess, a friend of Day's, sets about healing June.
-Day and June begin to develop romantic feelings for each other, but June realizes who he is and reports his family's location to Thomas and the Republic.
+Day and June begin to develop romantic feelings for each other, eventually culminating in a kiss, but June realizes who he is and reports his family's location to Thomas and the Republic.
 Day attempts to defend his family's house from Republic soldiers, but Thomas kills his mother and Day is captured.